cmvandrevala/purdue_homepage/README.md

 Purdue Wobsite
 ==============

-These are the files for my personal website at Purdue University.
-This is mainly an academic and teaching website, so it will constantly be updated with material for my classes.
+These were the files for my personal website at Purdue University.
+As of now, this site has been replaced by my personal portfolio site.

 Content
 -------

-This website will include:
+This website includes:

 * Welcome and Homepage
 * A Short Biography